PratulDwivedi/knowledge_base/Azure AI/AI Engineer.md

 ### *Information extraction* -
 The ability to use computer vision, speech, and natural language processing to extract key information from documents, forms, images, recordings, and other kinds of content.
 For example, an automated expense claims processing application might extract purchase dates, individual line item details, and total costs from a scanned receipt

+### *Decision support* -
+The ability to use historic data and learned correlations to make predictions that support business decision making.
+For example, analyzing demographic and economic factors in a city to predict real estate market trends that inform property pricing decisions.

 ## Responsible AI
 When the application is imbued with artificial intelligence, these considerations are particularly important due to the nature of how AI systems work and inform decisions; often based on probabilistic models, which are in turn dependent on the data with which they were trained.